Linaro/lava/doc/v2/writing-tests.rst

 Each test definition YAML file contains metadata and instructions.
 Metadata includes:

 #.
-A format string recognised by LAVA
+A format string recognized by LAVA
 #.
 A short name of the purpose of the file
 #.
 A description of the instructions contained in the file.